markbao/vestige/README.md

 * Add counter like 'Working for 1 hour and 25 minutes.'
 * Figure out a way to make sending the event data to Google not so slow (is it doing more handshakes than necessary?)
 * Done! — Make it pester you (ring a terminal bell?) when you don't update it for a few minutes.
-* Add option to cancel current work item
+* Done! — Add option to cancel current work item